GregoriaRamirez/gregoriaramirez.github.io/artifact-databases.md

 ## 🎓 Course Outcomes Met

-* **Outcome 5 (Databases):** Developed a security mindset by implementing secure credential storage, exception handling, and proper connection cleanup for MongoDB using Python.
+* **Outcome 5 (Databases):** Developed a security mindset by implementing secure credential storage, exception handling, and proper connection cleanup for MongoDB using `Python`.
+This was achieved by replacing insecure, hardcoded credentials with environment variables loaded through `python-dotenv`, adding structured error handling, and ensuring the database client closes after each operation.
+*
 * **Outcome 4 (Computing Tools and Practices):** Applied tools like `pymongo`, `dotenv`, and `pandas` to transform and serve real-time data from a database into an interactive dashboard.
+This was achieved by using pymongo to securely query MongoDB, processing and cleaning the results with pandas, and integrating the data into the Dash dashboard for live filtering and visualization.
 ---

 ## 🔗 Project Links